CCW Global Hong Kong

 Visitors to Tai O will see lanterns decorating many spots in the village (© Leung Cho Pan via Canva)

-The fishing village of Tai O, called the Venice of Hong Kong, is known for its stilt houses, shrimp paste, and being the site of the Dragon Boat Water Parade.
-But it also pays tribute to the tradition of spotting the moon goddess Chang’e by hosting its own lantern festival.
-While the paper lanterns — all made by local artisans — are festooned along the village’s famous waterways, everyone’s favourite lantern-viewing spot is in front of the mural at Tai O Square.
+The fishing village of Tai O, called the Venice of Hong Kong, is known for its stilt houses and shrimp paste.
+It also honours the tradition of spotting the moon goddess Chang’e by hosting its own lantern festival.
+More than 800 paper lanterns are strung along the village’s famous waterways, best viewed from the mural at Tai O Square.
+Visitors can also join the popular Tai O Night Boat Parade, gliding along tranquil waterways on traditional hand-rowed sampans.
+Lantern-lit boats and riverside displays reflect the village’s rich fishing heritage.
+Advanced online registration is preferred for the night boat parade.

 Lights on: 6:30pm-9:30pm